PopcornComputer/CHIP_Pro-Docs/source/includes/_overview.md

 ## PCB Footprint

 CHIP Pro is designed for scale and ready to drop into any SMT manufacturing line.
-The exterior dimensions of CHIP Pro are 32 mm x 47.60 mm (1.26 in x 1.87 in).
-More detailed dimensions are in the following diagram.
+The exterior dimensions for the PCB pads for CHIP Pro are 32 mm x 47.60 mm (1.26 in x 1.87 in).
+More detailed dimensions for your board layout are in the following diagram.

 ![C.H.I.P.
 Pro PCB Footprint](images/CHIP-Pro-Footprint.png)